The photon position operator (non-commuting) and its string-like eigenstates: 1. Introduction

 \subsection{1.5.
 Contributions}

 The work presented results from many years (although discontinuous) of research, both review and original, principally by the author himself.
 The extent of assistance obtained from outsiders is mentioned in the Acknowledgements.
-The author's documented contribution to the subject so far includes: a master's thesis from 2002 \cite{Koczan 2002}, a poster at the Polish Physical Society conference in 2023 \cite{Poster} and a preprint \cite{arXiv}, version v1 of which was published in the month of the conference and then improved over a year and a half to version v5, which is close to the present work.
+The author's documented contribution to the subject so far includes: a master's thesis from 2002 \cite{Koczan 2002}, a poster at the Polish Physical Society conference in 2023 \cite{Poster} and a preprint \cite{arXiv}, version v1 of which was published in the month of the conference and then improved over two years to version v7, which is close to the present work.
 The second author of the poster \cite{Poster} is Arkadiusz Jadczyk, mentioned in the Acknowledgements, who co-authored an important reference paper from 1973 \cite{Jadczyk}.

 Therefore, the work is a broad theoretical research in the form of a meta-analysis, leading to several original results.
 Contributions to this work can be listed separately according to three criteria: Review (R), Meta-analysis (M), and completely Original contribution (O).
 The division criterion within the meta-analysis is understood here as various decisions within the active approach in review studies.
 Seven elements were listed below in each of these three criteria for dividing the contributions.